top of page

 What else is there to buy?

 At your own cost, you can enjoy food, alcohol, merchandise, and other items available for sale.
 Please be prepared with cash or credit payment options.
-We also ask that you come prepared to tip our drag performers!
+We also ask that you come prepared to tip the drag performers so they don't sashay away!

 How do I get there?